-After four months of driving from Cape Town to Dar Es Salaam, when we arrived on the island we set out to find the best hotels in Zanzibar.
+When we arrived on the island of Zanzibar after driving across Africa for four months, we set out to find the best hotels in Zanzibar.
 After all, the hotels and resorts of Zanzibar are designed for decompression after a long safari in Tanzania.
-It’s the perfect place to trade in your safari attire and binoculars for a bathing suit and a coconut water.
+It’s the perfect place to trade in your safari attire and binoculars for a bathing suit and coconut water.

-The island’s coastline is fringed by white sand beaches and the turquoise waters of a tropical Indian Ocean.
+The island’s coastline features white sand beaches and the turquoise waters of a tropical Indian Ocean.
 Zanzibar is the perfect place to sit on the beach, drink some coconuts, and forget.
-However, there is depth to the sunny island, a history that dates back centuries and involves slaves, sultans, spices, war, and culture.
+However, there is depth to the sunny island, a history that dates back centuries and involves enslaved people, sultans, spices, war, and culture.

 The Residence Zanzibar

 The whole feel of the hotel keeps in touch with the island.
-The main reception is a large open building with ottoman style archways and the scent of spices floating through the air.
-The restaurant serves up a mix of contemporary food and draws inspiration from the island’s history of spice.
-The Residence has a clear spot on the list of best hotels in Zanzibar.
+The main reception is a large open building with ottoman-style archways and the scent of spices floating through the air.
+The restaurant serves up a mix of contemporary food and draws inspiration from the island’s spice history.
+The Residence has a clear spot on this list of best hotels in Zanzibar.

-The Residence Zanzibar Highlights for us: The crystal clear pools, modern room and amenities, fast WiFi.
+The Residence Zanzibar Highlights: Crystal clear pools, modern room, and amenities, fast WiFi.

 Park Hyatt Zanzibar

-Despite our views of everyday beach life from our room, we made good use out of the pool, gym, and hotel library.
+Despite our views of everyday beach life from our room, we used the pool, gym, and hotel library well.
 The hotel pool is the perfect place to spend the day watching the lively Stone Town beach.
-When the evening time rolls around we have to recommend their happy hour where we picked up two bourbon cocktails at half price and made our American-selves happy.
+When the evening rolls around, we recommend their happy hour, where we picked up two bourbon cocktails at half price and made our American selves happy.

-If you tire of the hotel grounds the property is located in the center of Stone Town.
-Some of our favorite days were spent wandering the streets of Stone Town that has all the charms of Arabic medinas, but none of the hassle.
+If you tire of the hotel grounds, the property is in the center of Stone Town.
+We love wandering the streets of Stone Town, which has all the charms of Arabic medinas, but none of the hassle.

 The Park Hyatt Highlights for us: Park Hyatt brand, balcony, fitness center, beautiful room, fast WiFi, comfort, and location.

 The rooms are filled with antique furniture and rich textures.
-Small touches like locally produced soaps and towels, antique books and even air con are featured in each room.
-Passion has been poured into the Emerson Spice and it is obvious.
+Small touches like locally produced soaps, towels, antique books, and even air con are featured in each room.
+Passion has been poured into the Emerson Spice, and it is obvious.

-We felt as if we’d cast away in the days of old.
-Time slowed down and we soaked up the atmosphere of the buzzing Stone Town streets from our private balcony.
+We felt as if we’d been cast away in the days of old.
+Time slowed down, and we soaked up the atmosphere of the buzzing Stone Town streets from our private balcony.